ishehadeh/smp/report/progress.typ

 let a: bool = 5    // this causes an error
 ```

-But all statements aren't checked, for example function calls and return expressions are ignored by the typecheker.
+But all statements aren't checked, for example function calls and return expressions are ignored by the type cheker.

 The fundamental architecture of the type checker is solid.
 The type checker derives a type based on _the child types of the current node_ and the specifics in of _current AST node_.
 Making this information long-lived and tightly coupled is useful.
-This architecture has been essential in debugging the typechecker and compiler.
+This architecture has been essential in debugging the type checker and compiler.
 This pattern could also help provide better error messages in the future, although that is mostly out of scope for the project.

 Despite our belief in the architecture, the current implementation has a few critical flaws:

 === Performance
 During type checking _the entire_ AST is copied while annotating it with type information.
 Alternative representations of
 the AST could work around this limitation.
-For example, we could extended the AST presented in _Compilers_@compilers.
+For example, we could extend the AST presented in _Compilers_@compilers.
 This implementation has each node added to an array, and children are referenced using an index into this
 array.
-Then, extension data could be stored in a seperate, equally-sized array with each element corrosponding to the AST Node at the same index, in effect we turn the AST into a structure of arrays.
+Then, extension data could be stored in a separate, equally-sized array with each element corresponding to the AST Node at the same index, in effect we turn the AST into a structure of arrays.

 === Monolithic
-The current AST walker type resides in a nearly 1,000 line file, with no clear way to break it into seperate parts.
+The current AST walker type resides in a nearly 1,000 line file, with no clear way to break it into seseparateparts.
 Again, there are a few paths to remedy this, but similar to the performance issue it will require a large project refactor.

-Both these points are two say: while the current type checker provides a rough outline of what we hope the final product
+Both these points are to say: while the current type checker provides a rough outline of what we hope the final product
 will look like, there will likely need to be a large restructuring and rewrite of the system.

 == Code Generation